SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 >
 > IT SHOULD BE DONE FROM A PLACE OF WISDOM AND HOPE, NOT COVETOUSNESS, GREED.
 >
-> NOT TO MENTION IT IS A DANGEROUS TIME TO BE A FLEDGLING.
+> IT IS A DANGEROUS TIME TO BE A FLEDGLING.
 >
 > WE ARE BESIEGED BY ENEMIES ON ALL SIDES.
+>
+> SHE WOULD ENTER THE BATTLEFIELD CLUMSY IN HER ARMOR AND UNTRAINED IN THE WAY OF THE SWORD.

 <br><i>I knew he spoke truth, and I felt small.</i>